Emergent Coordination in Multi-Agent Language Models: Appendix

 \subsection{Emergence Capacity: Full Result Details}

-Next, we test if there are signs of emergence capacity, again using both the p-value test on raw data and the test whether bias corrected values are above 0.
+Next, we test if there are signs of emergence capacity, again using both the $p$-value test on raw data and the test whether bias corrected values are above 0.
 We compute the dynamical synergy, which measures how much of the system's future behavior is only predictable from the whole system and not any subset of its parts.
-The main test finds that about 32\% of groups show significant emergence capacity with p-values below 0.05 ($\cplain$: 37\%; $\cpersona$: 44\%; $\ctom$ 18\%).
-A joint Fisher test of all p-values is also highly significant.
+The main test finds that about 32\% of groups show significant emergence capacity with $p$-values below 0.05 ($\cplain$: 37\%; $\cpersona$: 44\%; $\ctom$ 18\%).
+A joint Fisher test of all $p$-values is also highly significant.
 As robustness test we check whether the bias corrected value of dynamical synergy is above 0 using the Wilcoxon test (Figure \ref{fig:synergy}b).
 The test is highly significant overall, as well as in the $\cplain$ and $\cpersona$ condition.
 The $\ctom$ condition is marginally significant ($p = 0.099$).
+See analyses using $K=3$ bins for additional discussion and evidence of significant synergy in the $\ctom$ condition.